gamename/raspberry-pi-pico-optocoupler/README.md

 But after re-re-checking alignment, it was clear they were exactly where they should be: positioned between the beam emitter and receiver when the door was closed.
 After much experimentation, I figured out the *color* of the wedge was key.
 My example was light colored.
-I tried putting a white sheet of paper in the slot (between transmitter and receiver) and the same result.
+I tried putting a white sheet of paper in the slot (between transmitter and receiver) and got the same result.
 The coupler didn't consider itself "blocked".
+But it would consider itself blocked if something dark were used.

 On a hunch, I wrapped black electrical tape around the wedges (see pics below) and it worked!
-The coupler considered itself "blocked" with the doors closed.
-The LEDs dutifully went off.
+The coupler finally considered itself blocked with the doors closed.
+The LEDs dutifully turned off.

 Bottom line: Whatever blocks the beam on the coupler needs to be dark.

 ## Pictures

 ## Parts List
+raspberry pi Pico
+Pico breakout board
+optocouplers
+project box
+magnetic tape
+sliding door guides (hack to create the wedges) black electrical tape wire wire joiners
+USB power supply
+USB power cable
+wood screws
+drill
+Phillips head screwdriver drill bit
+5/32" drill bit
+nylon screws and bolts
+wire cutters
+Dupont wire connectors
+Dupont wire connector crimping tool